-Bacteria Classification: Staphylococcaceae, Staphylococcus Species: Staphylococcus aureus Strain: MN-095
+Bacteria Classification: Staphylococcaceae, Staphylococcus Species: Staphylococcus aureus Strain: OR-229 NARSA Catalog Number: NRS724

-NARSA Catalog Number: NRS703
+Original Source: Staphylococcus aureus (S. aureus), strain OR-229 is of unknown origin.1

-- Original Source: Staphylococcus aureus (S. aureus), strain MN-095 was isolated in 2006 from the blood of a 48-yearold female with cellulitis and/or a bloodstream infection in Minnesota, USA.1 - Comments: S. aureus, strain MN-095 is a methicillin-resistant S. aureus (MRSA) strain.
-Strain MN-095 was deposited as positive for mec (subtype IV) and PVL; negative for tst; pulsed-field type 300.1 S. aureus, strain MN-095 is a USA300 isolate.
-USA300 isolates have a common MLST profile (ST 8), SCCmec type (subtype IV), spa motif (MBQBLO) and agr group (I), typically carry the PVL and arginine catabolic mobile element (ACME) genes and are usually resistant to both erythromycin and β -lactams.2-7 USA300 is the most common cause of community-associated MRSA infection and an increasing cause of hospital-acquired infections.7 Note: Methicillin is no longer clinically used; however, the term methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.
+Comments: S. aureus, strain OR-229 is a clinically-associated methicillin-resistant S. aureus (MRSA) strain.
+Strain OR-229 was deposited as positive for mec (subtype IV) and PVL; negative for tst.
+S. aureus, strain OR-229 is a USA300 isolate.1 USA300 isolates have a common MLST profile (ST 8), SCCmec type (subtype IV), spa motif (MBQBLO) and agr group (I) and typically carry the PVL and arginine catabolic mobile element (ACME) genes.^{2,3} USA300 is the most common cause of community-associated MRSA infection and an increasing cause of hospital-acquired infections.3 Note: Methicillin is no longer clinically used; however, the term methicillin-resistant Staphylococcus aureus (MRSA) continues to be used to describe S. aureus strains resistant to all penicillins.

 S. aureus is a Gram-positive, cluster-forming coccus that normally inhabits human nasal passages, skin and mucus membranes.
 It is also a human pathogen and causes a variety of pus-forming infections as well as food-poisoning and toxic shock syndrome.
 In 1961, two years after the introduction of methicillin, a penicillinase-resistant penicillin, S. aureus developed methicillin-resistance due to acquisition of the mecA gene.
 For the last forty-five years hospitalacquired (HA) MRSA strains have disseminated worldwide.
 More recently, MRSA strains have been isolated that are not hospital acquired and are referred to as communityassociated (CA) MRSA.
-These CA-MRSA strains differ phenotypically and genotypically from HA-MRSA strains and they are more frequently recovered from skin and soft tissue sources rather than post-operative wounds.^{8,9} of NR-46232 lot 63693272 contains approximately 0.5 mL of bacterial culture in Tryptic Soy broth supplemented with 5% DMSO.
+These CA-MRSA strains differ phenotypically and genotypically from HA-MRSA strains and they are more frequently recovered from skin and soft tissue sources rather than post-operative wounds.^{4,5}